Justo-Tapiador/jhs/README.md

         </body>
         </html>
 ```
-Secondly, in your NODE.js server script, the JHS module must be required, instantiate
+Secondly, in your NODE.js server script, the JHS module must be required, instantiated
 and called, like any other middleware engine:

 ```javascript